seedhartha/reone/README.md

 The project is at a mid-stage of development: most engine subsystems have already been implemented, while game mechanics are actively being worked on.
 See project [gallery](https://github.com/seedhartha/reone/wiki/Gallery) and [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) in the Wiki.

+## Legal Stance

+reone adheres to clean-room design principles.
+We do not condone the use of copyrighted materials - instead, we rely on publicly available information (e.g., file format specification released by BioWare) and our own observations of the game.

+We do not distribute copyrighted materials - instead, we require our users and developers to obtain a legal copy of the game.

+Lastly, reone is explicitly a non-commercial project: we seek to gain no profit from donation or otherwise.

 ## Contributing

 reone is open to potential contributors.
 Contact us on [this](https://discord.gg/6sqSyfn8Jp) Discord server if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).